Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty: Consensus and Nash Equilibria

 \begin{theorem} \thmtitle{Equality of equilibria sets and uniqueness of Nash equilibrium} Consider the dynamics in \eqref{eq:dynamics_split} and the set of equilibrium points $\eqpt$ in \eqref{eq:eqpt}.
 Suppose for each agent $i \in \agt$, $\tau_i \leq 0$.
 Then, $\ne= \lne = \eqpt$.
 Moreover, if Assumption~\ref{asmp:weak_antagonist_relations} holds then it is a singleton set. \end{theorem}

 \begin{proof} Suppose that $\tau_i \leq 0$, $\forall i \in \agt$.
 First, it is obvious that $\ne \subseteq \lne$ and Lemma~\ref{lem:lne_subset_eqpt} implies that $\lne \subseteq \eqpt$.
 Next, we show that $\eqpt \subseteq \lne$.
 Consider an equilibrium $\boldz^{*} \in \eqpt$.
 It can be easily verified that for each $i \in \agt$, $U_{i}(\cdot,\znoti^{*})$ is strictly concave in $\zi$.
-Since $\boldz \in \eqpt$, the first order necessary condition for a point to be a local maximizer of $U_{i}(\cdot,\znoti^{*})$ is satisfied for each $i$.
+Since $\boldz^{*} \in \eqpt$, the first order necessary condition for a point to be a local maximizer of $U_{i}(\cdot,\znoti^{*})$ is satisfied for each $i$.
 Hence, $\boldz^{*} \in \lne$.
 Finally, we show that $\lne \subseteq \ne$.
 Since $\forall i \in \agt$, $U_{i}(\cdot,\znoti^{*})$ is a strictly concave function for each $\znoti^*$, the implication follows directly from the definitions of $\ne$ and $\lne$.
 This completes the proof of the first part of the claim.
 Now suppose that Assumption~\ref{asmp:weak_antagonist_relations} holds.
 Then again $\tau_i<0$, $\forall i \in \agt$.
-Uniqueness of Nash equilibrium now follows from Theorem~\ref{thm:exis_uniq_of_eqm} and first part of the claim. \end{proof} \begin{remark} Recall the interpretation of $\wi$ as the weight of influence of a fully stubborn virtual agent on agent $i$ provided in Remark~\ref{rem:motivation}.
-Using this interpretation, let us define the \emph{weighted in-degree} for each agent $j \in \agt$ in social network $\mathsf{G}$ as $d_{j}^{in}\ldef \left[\frac{w_j \rj}{B}+ \agtsumknotj \frac{a_{jk}\rk}{B}\right]$.
+Uniqueness of Nash equilibrium now follows from Theorem~\ref{thm:exis_uniq_of_eqm} and first part of the claim. \end{proof} \begin{remark} We can interpret $\wi$ as the weight of influence of a stubborn virtual agent on agent $i$.
+Using this interpretation, let us define the \emph{weighted in-degree} for each agent $j \in \agt$ in social network $\mathsf{G}$ as $d_{j}^{in}\ldef \left[w_j + \agtsumknotj a_{jk}\right]$.
 Then for each $j \in \agt$, $\tau_{j} = -\rj d_{j}^{in}/3$ and $\tau_j < 0(= 0)$ if and only if $d_{j}^{in} > 0 (= 0)$.
 The condition $d_{j}^{in}>0$, $\forall j \in \agt$ can be interpreted as follows: For each agent $i \in \agt$, the aggregate influence weight of its friends (including the virtual fully stubborn agent since $\wi > 0$) is greater than the aggregate influence weight of its enemies.
 If this holds true then Theorem~\ref{thm:ne_nc} states that each equilibrium point of the dynamics is also a Nash equilibrium of the game.
 Next, if Assumption~\ref{asmp:weak_antagonist_relations} holds then for each $j \in \agt$, $d_j^{in}>0$ and hence $\tau_j<0$.
-In other words, the opinion formation game has a unique Nash equilibrium if the \emph{willingness} of each agent is more than twice the aggregate influence weight of its enemies.
+In other words, the opinion formation game has a unique Nash equilibrium if the \emph{willingness} of each agent to be close to its internal preference (or stubbornness) is more than twice the aggregate influence weight of its enemies.
 Moreover, thanks to Theorem~\ref{thm:exis_uniq_of_eqm}, we can say that the opinions under \eqref{eq:dynamics} always converge to this unique Nash equilibrium, starting from any initial condition. \remend \end{remark}